Quantum correlations in general qubit-qudit axially symmetric states: A form of axially symmetric states

-We consider a U(1)-invariant spin system composed of two particles with spins 1/2 and $S\ (=1/2,\,1,\,3/2,\ldots)$.
-This means that the Hamiltonian of the system commutes with the $z$-component of total spin, given by
+Take a system composed of two particles with spins 1/2 and $S$.
+Let its quantum state be invariant under transformations of the axial symmetry group U(1), consisting of rotations $R_z(\phi) = \exp(-i\phi{\cal S}_z)$ around the $z$-axis on angle $\phi\in[0,\pi)$.
+This means that the density matrix commutes with the $z$-component of total spin, given by

 where $I_2$ and $I_{2S+1}$ are the identity operators of the second and ($2S+1$)-th orders, respectively.
 The matrix (\ref{eq:Sz_total}) of $2(2S+1)$-th order is diagonal, and let its eigenvalues be numbered from 0 to $4S+1$.
 Except for the extreme eigenvalues $\pm(1/2+S)$, the remaining $4S$ internal eigenvalues of the matrix (\ref{eq:Sz_total}) are two-fold degenerate: the $k$-th and $(2S+k)$-th ones are equal to each other ($k=1,\ldots,2S$).